Picture Books About the Ocean

 This post may contain affiliate links.

-My favorite vacation spot is the beach – second to Disney World, that is.
+My favorite vacation spot is the ocean – second to Disney World, that is.
 So, really, my favorite relaxing vacation spot is the beach.
 We love putting our toes in the sand, searching for seashells, and splashing in the waves.

 Books About the Ocean